 In northwest China in tombs near Mogou village, archaeologists have found hundreds of graves that contain the remains of victims of human sacrifice.
 This cemetery dates back more than 4,000 years.

-Diviners would present the deities with a choice between animal or human sacrifice, with men from the sheep-raising Ch'iang tribe the preferred source of victims.
+The deceased ancestor would have a choice of either an animal or human sacrifice, with men from the Ch'iang tribe, who raised sheep, as the preferred victim.

 The question asked was: Should the purification before Tsu-ting be done with the sacrifice of three oxen pairs and ten men of Ch'iang?"